Cast Your Vote in the 2019 Goodreads Choice Awards Opening Round!

 Latest Posts

+- CD Covington Language, Warfare, and the Brain as Computer: Babel-17 54 mins ago

+- Nghi Vo A Stream of Blood and Tears Mixed Together: Monarchy, Consorts, Power, and Stories 2 hours ago

-- Stubby the Rocket Cast Your Vote in the 2019 Goodreads Choice Awards Opening Round!
-18 hours ago
+- Stubby the Rocket See the New and Improved Sonic in the Second Trailer for Sonic the Hedgehog 2 hours ago

-- Andrew Liptak Dune: The Sisterhood Showrunner Steps Down to Write Dune Sequel 19 hours ago

-- Alex Brown Wade in the Water: The Deep by Rivers Solomon 20 hours ago
+- Tor.com Choice, Powerful Women, and the Epic Weird: Announcing Kerstin Hall’s Debut Novel, Star Eater 2 hours ago

+- Sylas K Barrett Reading the Wheel of Time: Rumors and Fate in Robert Jordan’s The Shadow Rising (Part 10) 3 hours ago

 New in Series